 But strangely, we don’t demand the same level of excellence in our formal learning systems.
-Movies like Waiting for Superman paint the average American family—very much “consumers” of our multi-billion dollar education system—as helpless.
-Waiting.
+Movies like Waiting for Superman paint the average American family—very much ‘consumers’ of our multi-billion dollar education system—as helpless and passive.

 While not quite passive, families stir and rant and flail, all the while hoping for district-sponsored lotteries to decide the fate of their children.
 In a nation full of grit and can-do spirit, this is curious.
 Perhaps some of the reason is perception.
 In a society that has trouble evaluating the quality of a learning experience, it might make sense why more people aren’t upset.
 If students can read, are getting ‘good grades,’ seem happy enough, and get into college, then K-12 has done its job, yes?

-Who can complain when there is only accountability for test results, and not the quality of learning experiences–precisely because the layperson cannot begin to evaluate the quality of those learning experiences beyond those test-based measures?
-Amazon.com has 800 word reviews on the exercise machines, but the best we can do to evaluate the quality of learning is to “hear” school X is “good,” or know a teacher that’s “good” at school Y, crude measures we would never accept in our food, electronics, or sports wear.
+Who can complain when there is only accountability for test results and not the quality of learning experiences or life outcomes–precisely because the layperson cannot begin to evaluate the quality of those learning experiences beyond those test-based measures?
+Amazon has 800 word reviews on exercise machines, but the best we can do to evaluate the quality of learning is to ‘hear’ school X is ‘good’ or know a teacher that’s ‘good’ at school Y, crude measures we would never accept in our food, electronics, or sports wear.